Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 Access tokens are not suitable for use for normal command-line users, as they allow indefinite authentication to the associated users's account.
 We **do not** recommend creating access tokens for human users of Qumulo Core REST APIs.
 See more about creating a service account in [Best Practices](#best-practices) below.

-# How To Use Access Tokens

-## Creating Access Tokens
+## Creating Access Tokens by Using the qq CLI

-Access tokens can be created using `qq`.

 ```bash
 $ qq auth_create_access_token USER